Sales tracking: The guide to sales activity management (Updated 2023)

 Screenshot of pipeline dashboard showcasing three pipeline stages: lead, qualified, and proposal.
 Businesses appear listed under each stage.

 In today’s competitive market, tracking sales data is a crucial step in the journey of turning your prospects into paying customers.
-With effective CRM software like Vendasta’s Sales & Success Center, you can give your salespeople the tools they need to capture hot leads, maintain positive customer relationships, and identify new, promising prospects.
+With effective CRM software like Vendasta’s CRM, you can give your salespeople the tools they need to capture hot leads, maintain positive customer relationships, and identify new, promising prospects.

 Effective sales tracking keeps salespeople from getting bogged down in routine tasks and missing crucial opportunities.
 By investing in sales activity management, you can empower your sales team to successfully grow your agency to the next level.